dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 attempt to block these actions anyways)

 # How to dual boot a computer with Ubuntu (24.04)

 If you already have the flashdrive ready, review Steps 3 & 4 then Skip to step 7!

 ## Step 1.
 Backup Your Files
-Before anything else, we strongly recommend backing up your files into an external SSD/flashdrive/in the cloud.
+Before anything else, I strongly recommend backing up your files into an external SSD/flashdrive/in the cloud.

 ## Step 2.
 Flashdrive Requirements
 The first thing you will need is a flashdrive (at least 8GB)

 ## Step 3.
 Computer Storage Requirements
 Ensure you have at least 256 GB to allocate to the computer/laptop you wish to dual boot.
-(it's a lot, but the files you will be using will be heavy (we allocated 512GB and we’ve used 85% for 2 projects)) Look below **Step 4** for an important note!
+(it's a lot, but the files you will be using will be heavy (we allocated 512GB and we’ve alredy used 85% for 2 projects!))
+Refer below **Step 4** for an important note!

 ## Step 4.
 Partitioning